By Jim Shimabukuro (assisted by ChatGPT)

 36:03 — “You Won’t Lose Your Job to AI”

-“It is unlikely most people will lose a job to AI.
-It is most likely that most people will lose their job to somebody who uses AI.”
-[This quote circulated heavily after the event and in subsequent media coverage.
-(Reddit)]
+“There’s no question that bringing everybody along is really the single most important thing to do.
+And the fact of the matter is, it is unlikely most people will lose a job to AI.
+It is most likely that most people will lose their job to somebody who uses AI.
+And so we have to make sure everybody uses AI.

 “It is also the case, you hear many examples of this, where somebody used to be a carpenter, but because of AI, they’re now an architect.
 You know, you could describe things into AI, and it comes out with an incredible design, incredible draft.
 And they can be interior designers.
 And so they elevate their craft, they elevate their service, and elevate their business to a level to be able to offer more.
 And so I think that the first thing that we have to do, and you’re exactly right, we have to make sure that people understand that AI is not this incredible technology that nobody knows how to use.
 AI is an incredible technology that everybody should know how to use.
 It’s the reason why it’s the fastest adopted technology in history, because it’s so easy to use.
-And so we have to lower the barrier of it.”
+And so we have to lower the barrier of it.

 “We have to demystify it.
 We have to make sure people aren’t afraid of it, so that they take advantage of this tool to enlighten themselves, to enable themselves.”